THRASTRO/three.app/README.md

 This custom class framework is based on the extensibility of javascript, a prototype based programming language.
 It provides a few integral building blocks to declare your own custom classes.
-JavaScript only has direct inheritance and no true polymorphism (as determinded by `instanceof`).
+JavaScript only has direct inheritance and no true polymorphism (as determined by `instanceof`).
 We are adopting the mixins paradigm from other languages and adhere to direct inheritance in this implementation.
 Each class is "born" in three
-life-cylces: `ctor`, `init` and `ready`.
+life-cycles: `ctor`, `init` and `ready`.
 Every base class or mixin can add hooks for each of these three life-cycles.
 They are executed in order when an object is constructed.
 Ie. all `ctor` hooks of all mixins and base classes are executed before calling the `init` hooks next before finally (delayed) calling `ready`.